 Pay insurance lapse civil penalty

-You cannot pay the civil penalty if
+You cannot pay if

 - your insurance lapse is 91 days or more

 Your payment does not guarantee that the DMV will restore your registration, or close other suspensions or revocations you have.
 It is your responsibility to know if the DMV restored your registration before you drive the vehicle.
 You can check the status of your driving privilege and vehicle registrations through MyDMV.

 The DMV will not automatically send you a new registration document in the mail.

 If you do not want to pay the civil penalty, you can surrender your vehicle registration and plates until the suspension period ends.

 You need a Suspension Order that states you are eligible to pay a civil penalty (see a sample insurance letter).
 You will need to provide the following information from your order

 - vehicle type (also called class – e.g. PAS, COM)

 - the first 3 letters of the registrant’s name

 Follow the instructions on your suspension order.
 Send the bottom part of the order along with a certified check, personal check, or money order payable to “Commissioner of Motor Vehicles” for the penalty to